WDI-SEA/react-development-course-materials/04-APIs and Heroku/03-data-types-lecture.md

 **Talking points**:

 - All data sent via HTTP are strings.
-Unfortunately, what we want to pass between web applications is **structured data** (i.e., arrays and hashes).
+But what we want to pass between web applications is **structured data** (i.e., arrays and hashes).
 Thus, native data structures can be **serialized** into a string representation of the data.
 Serializing refers to taking a large string of data and turning it into something readable and useful.

 - There are two major serialized data formats that you will typically encounter: JSON and XML.